WorkingEdge/MS3_GMResource/README.md

 For jumbotron styling (background image and overlay), code snippet taken from: https://codepen.io/JacobLett/pen/vPQKWd

 Additional resources were consulted for more minor issues also, but these are not all included here.

+## Acknowledgements
+I would like to acknowledge the following contributions to the project:
+* My mentor Antonio Rodriguez for his guidance
+* Tutor support (Johann and Scott) for their help with resolving an issue with modals (see above)
+* The [MS3 ReadMe](https://github.com/Daisy-McG/Motorbike-Event-Finder) of CI student Daisy McGirr as a model of how to tackle this part of the project